Max-Mogilski/React-Memory-Game/README.md

 # Memory Game in React

-This project come from React course by The Net Ninja, but I tried to make it by myself.
-I also made memory game in pure js which doesn't come from any course.
-It should be pinned in my gh profile.
+My project comes from The Net Ninja's React course, but I tried to make it myself.
+Additionally, I created a pure js memory game that did not come from a course.
+It should be pinned to my gh profile.

 Check it out live: https://hero1230.github.io/React-Memory-Game/